mirzazada6/web_Individual/README.md

 Sanan – Created the base HTML structure and worked on overall design

+At the beginning of the project, I created the main HTML structure.
+I built the foundational skeleton and layout of the website so that my teammates could easily develop their own features on top of a clean and organized base.
+I also established a consistent design language to ensure that all pages look well-organized and professional.

+Tasks I completed:

+1. Created the main HTML skeleton for the index.html homepage

+2. Built the structure for the navigation bar, header, and footer

+3. Defined the core styling principles to maintain design consistency across all pages

+4. Designed the initial layout in the CSS file so that other team members could continue development smoothly

 Omar – Developed the signin and signup pages and added form functionality

 Irana  – Built the location and contact subpages; made improvements to the main page